 These cabinets are old, I think I’ve said that a hundred times already.

 Choosing the paint colors was the most fun I had!
 The blue I chose is Benjamin Moore’s Blue Danube.
 I did purchase the Benjamin Moore Aura Satin, which I used for the front door, that’s another blog post.
-But, I really needed a super durable pain in a slightly different satin finish (I am really picky.)
+But, I really needed a super durable paint in a slightly different satin finish (I am really picky.)
 I always use Sherwin Williams Emerald Interior/exterior trim enamel for cabinets and furniture.
 This paint holds up for years through various weather conditions, so it makes it a no brainer to use on kitchen cabinets.
 On the upper cabinets I used the Sherwin Williams Emerald Interior/exterior trim enamel untinted.
 For the lower cabinets they custom matched the Benjamin Moore Blue Danube.

 There were a lot of gray and neutral colors in the decor.
 And I wanted some color to bring the eye up towards the vaulted ceiling.
 So I decided to use the same Blue Danube in the Sherwin Williams Emerald designer flat for an accent wall.
 Which is more of an eggshell finish, so it was the perfect fit for the kitchen, easy to clean and the color matching was perfect.